danielnuriyev/engineering-blog/programming-languages.md

 - C++ and C are too low level.
 You will have to code things that JavaScript, Kotlin and other engineers are not even aware of.
 - .NET languages is a story similar to Swift.

-Now let's pick a good language for backend APIs.
+Now let's pick a good language for the backend.

 Ideally, tt should:
 - handle spikes